 VAT9.1 What is a student visitor?

-Visitors are not permitted to undertake a course of study without permission.
-Visitors who intend to undertake a short course or period of study which will be completed within their stay may apply as a student visitor.
+If a visitor's main purpose is to undertake a short period of study which will be completed within their stay, they should apply as a student visitor.
 A student visitor can only be in the UK for a maximum of 6 months and can switch courses within the Immigration Rules.
-A new temporary concession was introduced on 10 January 2011 which allows students of English language courses lasting more than six months but less than eleven months to apply.
+A new temporary concession was introduced on 10 January 2011 which allows students of English language courses lasting more than six months but no more than eleven months to apply.
 See VAT 9.10 below for further details.

 A student visitor is someone who intends to do a course of less than 6 months and who does not intend to take part-time employment or undertake a paid or unpaid work placement as part of their course.